bluepeter/alphagroove/README.md

 All configuration must be explicitly provided.
 The system will provide clear error messages for missing settings rather than using hidden defaults.

+**SMA Suppression**

+The `suppressSma` option in the shared configuration allows you to disable SMA (Simple Moving Average) computation and display across both backtest and scout tools:

+- **Performance Benefits**: Eliminates the need to fetch additional historical data for SMA calculation
+- **Faster Execution**: Reduces API calls to Polygon for scout and database queries for backtest
+- **Simplified Analysis**: Focuses analysis on price action, volume, and VWAP without SMA context
+- **Chart Clarity**: Removes SMA line and VWAP vs SMA comparison from charts
+- **LLM Prompts**: Excludes SMA context from market metrics sent to LLMs

+Set `suppressSma: true` when you want to focus purely on intraday price action and VWAP analysis without the overhead of 20-day SMA calculations.

 You can generate a default config file by running: